SystemsCyber/J1708_T4/README.md

 - (2x) 47 ohm resistors
 - (Optional) LEDs

-You can refer to the official standard or my own circuit implementation for inspiration.
+You can refer to the official standard or David Nnaji's circuit implementation for inspiration.

 # Design
 The entire library revolves around a `J1708` object that is intended to represent a single port connection to the bus.
 This object is logically bound to a Teensy serial port on the of the users choice.
 All example use ports 3 and 4 by default to help avoid conflicts.